Corstorphine Road

 Reduced to one lane

-Corstorphine Road has been reduced to one lane under temporary traffic lights
+Corstorphine Road was reduced to one lane under temporary traffic lights

 What We Are Doing

-New screens and spill chambers are being installed to our storm overflow underneath Corstorphine Road at Ormidale Terrace.
+New screens and spill chambers have been installed to our storm overflow underneath Corstorphine Road at Ormidale Terrace.

-The existing spill pipe and outfall will be retained.
+The existing spill pipe and outfall was retained.

-Road users are being advised to allow extra time for journeys
+Road users were advised to allow extra time for journeys

-The traffic management allows the work to be carried out safely
+Traffic management allowed the work to be carried out safely

 Why We Are Doing It